AhmedSamara/dual-audio-/README.md

 ## Why would you ever do this.

 Noise cancellation isn't 100% perfect.
 If you're someone who gets distracted easily and have to work in a noisy environment, it can be nice to have two layers of noise-cancellation (ex: a pair of headphones as well as airpod pros).

-Using both it works well enough
+One works well enough to muffle a conversation near you.
+Two makes it so you don't know it's happening at all.

 ## Requirements